cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Cobalt Account/account-recovery.md

 - Enter the code promptly, within 30 seconds as it appears in the authenticator app.
 - Make sure the time is synchronized between the devices.
 If you manually changed the time zone on your mobile device earlier, select the system time zone.

+### "Remember This Device" Doesn't Work

+When you sign in to Cobalt using 2FA, you can select **Remember this device for 30 days**.
+This option works for a specific device and browser.

+You need to enter a one-time code from your authenticator if:

+- You're using a different device or browser.
+- You cleared cookies from your browser, or you haven't enabled them.
+- You're browsing in incognito mode.
+- You're using a different internet connection.
+- Another user signed in on the same device using the same browser.

 ## Forgot Your Password